top of page

 Pest Fauna

-It is a well known fact that Aotearoa New Zealand has its fair share of introduced animal species, many of which are detrimental to the survival of native wildlife.
+It is a well-known fact that Aotearoa New Zealand has a disproportionate number of introduced animal species, many of which are detrimental to the survival of native wildlife.
 Many species, such as rodents (rats and mice) and mustelids (weasels, stoats and ferrets) are well documented and present around this area.
 This page will introduce some of these species, plus others that are not so well known.
 Brief introductions and a list of organisations where these can be reported will be included, as are some control methods.

 Before commencing any trapping of Mustelids, Rats or Possums please consult Department of Conservation booklet Practical Guide to Trapping 3rd edition.